 Restaurants and Dining

-Another great option if you’re self-catering in Samoens is Huski, the mountain food and drink delivery service.
+A great option if you’re self-catering in Samoens is Huski, the mountain food and drink delivery service.
 Spend more time enjoying the slopes, après and great company on your ski trip and let Huski do the hard work for you.
 Huski offer local specialities like tartiflette made by hand using local ingredients in their kitchen in the Alps as well as a range of curries, cakes and desserts!
 Worried about allergies or other preferences?
 Huski have a range of tasty options for vegans and vegetarians as well as those who are dairy free or gluten free.
-We’ve teamed up with Huski to offer Powderbeds’ clients 25% off beer and wine, simply follow the link below or use the code “SPECIAL25” at the checkout.

 Samoens Mountain Restaurants

 There are several dozen mountain restaurants in the Grand Massif with a great variety of establishments ranging from large cafeteria style buildings to tiny wooden chalets offering table service.
 High quality local establishments, closest to Samoëns, include Lou Caboëns at the top of the gondola which falls in to the latter category, serving up traditional mountain favourites. l'Epicea Tel: (+33 (0)4 50 90 83 79) on a green run of the same name also does good food including a great daily set menu.
 More are described in our mountain restaurant entries for Flaine and Les Carroz.